Raldir/Smart-Pathing/Implementierung/deps/README.md

 # Content of the deps directory

-This directory contains dependencies to third-party code.
+This directory contains instructions for including third-party code.
-Scripts to download code and build (if possible), otherwise open source compatible code can be stored here.
+The used open-source libraries where to big to include, we added a description where to get them from.

 ## Needed Library for extracting Edges and Nodes form .osm: